mbabynames search ✿

 Porter Oliver

-The meaning of Porter is "noble and strong"; Oliver is "olive tree".
+The meaning of Porter is "gatekeeper"; Oliver is "olive tree".
 There is a natural balance between the two.
 The longer Oliver (3 syllables) builds on the shorter Porter, giving the name forward momentum.

 Porter Anthony

-Put "noble and strong" next to "priceless" and you get a name that feels considered.
+Put "gatekeeper" next to "priceless" and you get a name that feels considered.
 Porter Anthony works on paper and out loud.
 Porter is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Porter Patrick